Computation Kernel for Feynman Diagrams: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We have applied the discrete Lehmann representation to Feynman diagrams comprised of matrix-valued Green's functions.
 This process replaces the physical computational space with an exponentially larger, auxiliary computational space defined by an arbitrary choice of DLR poles.
-The byproduct of this implicit over-fitting of the Green's function is that in the non-physical space, the temporal and spatial integrations completely decouple.
+The byproduct of the projection of the Green's function to an auxiliary space is that the temporal and spatial integrations completely decouple.
 The temporal integrals become equivalent to a multi-band impurity problem that can be treated exactly, for a given diagram, via algorithmic Matsubara integration.
 The spatial integrals are simplified into simple sums and products of complex numbers that are known, and arise from the DLR fitting procedure.
 The key result of this methodology is the ability to precompute the computation kernel a single time and reuse it for alternate physical problems.
 Once the computation kernel is obtained for a set of external frequencies and temperatures, it can be used to solve that same diagram for any physical problem.
 Solving any new physical problem requires only the solution to the spatial components of the diagram that, in the computation kernel approach, will always appear as a product of known tensor elements.
-This represents a drastic reduction in complexity for solving correlated electron problems.
+This represents a drastic simplification when solving correlated electron problems - products of complex numbers with no correlation functions nor exponential functions.